nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   If you wish to add or delete only certain tags, use `tag` and `deleteTag` commands instead.

 <div markdown="span" class="alert alert-primary">:bulb: **Tutorial Example:<br>**
-`edit 1 n/Refactor tP code d/Make the code look neater b/2021-04-09`
+`edit 1 n/Refactor tP code d/Make the code look neater b/2021-04-10`
 </div>

 <img src="images/editCommand.png" width="700">

-Notice how the colour of task 1 changed because you edited the deadline to be closer.
+In this screenshot, the colour of task 1 changed because the new deadline is closer.

 Examples:
 *  `edit 1 d/Eat Biscuits` Edits the description of the 1st task to `Eat Biscuits`.